aro-network/aro-docs/docs/campaigns/jade.md

 - **Will Previewnet Jade carry over to Testnet?**
   Yes, your Previewnet Jade will seamlessly migrate to your Testnet account upon launch.
 - **How much $ARO token is reserved for redemption with Jade? **
-  There is up to 5% of the total $ARO supply be reserved for community incentives, which will be dropped to the ARO Community in the future.
+  There is up to `5%` of the total `$ARO` supply be specifically reserved for community incentives, which will be dropped to the ARO Community in the future.
 Remember: Build ARO = Earn $ARO.